TianyuanCai/ml-notes/ml-notes/ml.md

   - Entropy for exploratory analysis.
   - Some studies show this doesn’t matter – these differ less than 2% of the time.
   - Entropy may be a little slower to compute.
-- Pruning parameter $\alpha$.
+- Pruning parameter $alpha$.
 Cost complexity pruning—also known as weakest link pruning—gives us a way to do just this.
-Rather than considering every possible subtree, we consider a sequence of trees indexed by a nonnegative tuning parameter $\alpha$.
-When $\alpha$ = 0, then the subtree T will simply equal T0, because then (8.4) just measures the training error.
-However, as $\alpha$ increases, there is a price to pay for having a tree with many terminal nodes, and so the quantity (8.4) will tend to be minimized for a smaller subtree.
-Here T(0) is the unpruned tree obtained when $T = T_0$.
+Rather than considering every possible subtree, we consider a sequence of trees indexed by a nonnegative tuning parameter $alpha$.
+When $alpha$ = 0, then the subtree T will simply equal T0, because then (8.4) just measures the training error.
+However, as $alpha$ increases, there is a price to pay for having a tree with many terminal nodes, and so the quantity (8.4) will tend to be minimized for a smaller subtree.
+Here T(0) is the unpruned tree obtained when $T = T\_0$.
   - T: Number of terminal nodes of the tree.
   - Resubstitution Error Rate (R).
 The resubstitution rate is a measure of error.
 It is the proportion of original observations that were misclassified by various subsets of the original tree.
 The resubstitution rate decreases as you go down the list of trees.
 The largest tree will always yield the lowest resubstitution error rate.
 However, choosing the tree with the lowest resubstitution rate is not the optimal choice, as this tree will have a bias.
 Large trees will put random variation in the predictions as they overfit outliers.
-    - $R_\alpha(T) = R(T) +\alpha|T|$
+	- $R\_alpha(T) = R(T) +alpha|T|$
-      - When $\alpha =inf$, only stump left
+	  - When $alpha =inf$, only stump left
-      - When $\alpha = 0$, full tree
+	  - When $alpha = 0$, full tree
-      - When $\alpha = 1$, it’s possible to recursively prune the current tree to reduce the cost function because doing this reduces $|T|$.
+	  - When $alpha = 1$, it’s possible to recursively prune the current tree to reduce the cost function because doing this reduces $|T|$.
-      - When $\alpha = 2$, it’s possible to recursively prune the current tree to reduce the cost function because doing this reduces $|T|$.
+	  - When $alpha = 2$, it’s possible to recursively prune the current tree to reduce the cost function because doing this reduces $|T|$.
   - This is reminiscent of LASSO where a similar formulation was used to control the complexity.
-  - The way to think about cost complexity is to consider $\alpha$ increasing.
-As $\alpha$ gets bigger, the “best" tree will be smaller.
+  - The way to think about cost complexity is to consider $alpha$ increasing.
+As $alpha$ gets bigger, the “best" tree will be smaller.
 But the test error will not be monotonically related to the size of the training tree.
-    - $\alpha$ small: If $\alpha$ is set to be small, we are saying that the risk is more worrisome than the complexity and larger trees are favored because they reduce the risk.
+	- $alpha$ small: If $alpha$ is set to be small, we are saying that the risk is more worrisome than the complexity and larger trees are favored because they reduce the risk.
-    - $\alpha$ large: If $\alpha$ is set to be large, then the complexity of the tree is more worrisome, and smaller trees are favored.
+	- $alpha$ large: If $alpha$ is set to be large, then the complexity of the tree is more worrisome, and smaller trees are favored.

-#### Trade Offs
+**Trade Offs**

-- Pro
+_Pro_

   - They are easy to explain; trees are easy to display graphically (which make them easy to interpret).
 (They mirror the typical human decision-making process.)
   - Can handle categorical or numerical predictors of response variables (indeed, they can handle mixed predictors at the same time!).
   - Can handle more than 2 groups for categorical predictions
   - Easily ignore redundant variables.
   - Perform better than linear models in non-linear settings.
 	- Classification trees are non-linear models, so they immediately use interactions between variables.
   - Data transformations may be less important (monotone transformations on the explanatory variables won’t change anything).

-- Con
+_Con_
   - Straight CART does not generally have the same predictive accuracy as other classification approaches. (we will improve the model - see random forests, boosting, bagging)
   - Difficult to write down / consider the CART “model”
   - Without proper pruning, the model can easily lead to overfitting.